x1ao4/edition-manager-for-plex/README.md

 ## Notes
 - Make sure you provide correct Plex account information and server name.
 - Make sure the device running the script is connected to your Plex server.
 - The script relies on filenames to identify movie editions, so make sure that filenames contain edition-related information.
-If no recognizable edition information is included in the filename, no edition can be updated.
+If no recognizable edition information is included in the filename, no edition will be updated.
 - The script only updates movies that do not have an edition set in Plex.
 - The script only supports movie-type libraries and does not support other types of libraries (e.g., TV shows).
 - When a movie has multiple versions, the script uses the filename of the first file to identify and update edition information.